SŪKKHIST BUDDHISM

 The Third Noble Truth

 Most of the Buddhist Sutras which mention the Third Truth are short summary versions and they state simply "renunciation".
-The implication, often definition, is that we should renounce delight and pleasure.
-This is often taken to mean we should renounce attachments.
+The implication, often definition, is that we should renounce delight, pleasure, and attachments.

 It doesn't say anything about renunciation.

-To eradicate, correct, accomodate, or reverse the process of wanting or craving, worldly delight and pleasure, we could use most forms of renunciation, letting go, devotion, or worship; meditation, prayer, selflessness, or love.
+To eradicate, correct, accommodate, or reverse the process of wanting or craving, worldly delight and pleasure, we could use most forms of renunciation, letting go, devotion, or worship; meditation, prayer, selflessness, or love.

-It would be wise to use all available means to overcome dukkha and create sukkha.
+A good wheelright would use all and any available means to overcome dukkha and create sukkha.

-The Second Truth showed us the process which binds us to karma and then dukkha.
+The Second Truth showed us the process which binds us to karma and consequently dukkha.
+Pleasure and delight lead to attraction, wanting, and repetitions.

 Repetitions always repeat, that is their nature.
 The repetitions are the karmic wheels which once set turning continue to turn by themselves.
-Repetitive attraction causes attachment, repetition is the nature of attachment.
+Repetitive attraction leads to attachment, and repetition is the nature of attachment.

 A fundamental principle of nature is being described.
-A principle energy of the wheel, is under the condition of attraction, acceleration is inevitable.
+A principle energy of the wheel is that under the condition of attraction, acceleration is inevitable.
 This principle underlies many aspects of learnt behaviour.

 Ultimately the wheels turn automatically, without sense or awareness, even without purpose or want.
-Ultimately we're left wanting the self preserving feeling of the wheels turning, more than anything we were originally needing.
-This is karma.
+Ultimately we're left wanting the self preserving feeling of the wheels turning, more than anything we were originally attracted to.
+This is pure karma.

 Freedom from karma, freedom from the repetitious turning of the wheels, is the goal of Buddhism.